Target REDcard™ Credit Card review

 |Sam's Club® Credit Card||$50|

-Consider another credit card if you don’t shop much at Target.
-The retailer’s largest big-box competitors all have their own cards.
-Also, you may want to get a card that offers accelerated rewards for the categories in which you spend the most.
+You don’t shop much at Target — its competitors have their own cards.
+Get a card that offers accelerated rewards for the categories in which you spend the most.

 The Target REDcard™ Credit Card is most useful if you’re a frequent shopper at Target.
 What’s more, you can get a variety of items at the retailer, so you can conceivably get a 5% discount on a large portion of your overall spending.